 At Stage 2, students may study one, two or three languages, at least one of which must be at Level C. In addition to the compulsory practical language modules additional credits are chosen from a range of options in film, history, linguistics, literature, media, politics and visual arts.
-For those students studying Level C German at level C an ab initio option in Dutch language is available and for students studying Level C French or Spanish can choose an ab initio option in Italian.
+For those students studying Level B or C German an ab initio option in Dutch language is available and for students studying Level C French or Spanish can choose an ab initio option in Italian.
+Students studying Level B or C Chinese or Japanese can choose an ab initio option in Korean.
 Students continue to develop the language skills of reading, writing, listening, speaking and translation; language modules are designed to develop these skills in preparation for the forthcoming year abroad (outcome A1, 2, & 4, C1-5), practise cognitive skills in the target language (B1-3) as well as key transferable skills (D1, 2, 4 & 6).
 The optional modules are intended to be as broad-ranging as possible to allow informed choices to be made about more specialised final-year options; they develop knowledge and understanding of the language in relation to specialist areas of study (A2-3), while at the same time providing a sufficient introduction to critical skills and methodology appropriate to the area (B1-4) and further advancing key transferable skills (especially outcomes D1-2, 6-7).

 At Stage 3 students generally may either spend the whole year in a country where one of the target languages is spoken, working as a teaching assistant in a school or college, or studying at a university, or undertaking an approved work placement, or split the year between two or even three countries where the target languages are spoken, studying at universities or undertaking approved work placements.
-However, students wishing to study Chinese or Japanese at Stage 4 are required to spend a complete academic year pursuing courses of study at a university or comparable institution in the relevant country.
+However, students wishing to study Chinese or Japanese at Stage 4 are required to spend either one semester or a complete academic year pursuing courses of study at a university or comparable institution in the relevant country.
 The School of Modern Languages has a number of student exchange programmes and/or formal links with Universities in France, Germany, Austria, Spain, Portugal, China and Japan, as well as a number of informal links with institutions in Latin America.